eclipse-basyx/basyx-java-server-sdk/basyx.submodelservice/Readme.md

 # Eclipse BaSyx - Submodel Service
-The Submodel Service is intended to provide a standalone Submodel with possible custom logic, e.g., invokable operations.
+The Submodel Service is intended to provide a standalone Submodel.
+In contrast to the Submodels hosted in the Submodel Repository, a standalone Submodels enables users to provide custom logic, e.g., invokable operations or proactive behavior (i.e., type 3 AAS).
 Thus, the Submodel Service is not provided as off-the-shelf component but has to be tailored and build individually.

 See [Example Standalone Submodel](basyx.submodelservice.example) for further explanation on how to build the standalone submodel.